AmpersandHQ/ampersand-magento2-upgrade-patch-helper/docs/CHECKS_AVAILABLE.md

 +-------+-----------------+--------------------------------------------------------------------------------+-------------+
 ```

-A new `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml` added in this upgrade modifies a table it does not "own".
+A new `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml` added in this upgrade modifies a table it does not "own" (ownership of a table is calculated by seeing which `db_schema.xml` defines the primary key).
 In this example it modifies the `sales_order` table.

 You may want to review the table being modified in case this third party code is not taking into account the size of popular tables like `customer_entity` or `sales_order`.